A Digital Ticketing Solution for Solo Performers and the Arts

 Take your performance, DJ set, band, online and sell tickets to a broader audience rather than just being confined within your community.
 Broadcast your event to other counties, states and possibly international.

-Step 1: The first step is finding a broadcasting service that works for your set.
+Step 1: Finding a broadcasting service that works for your set.

 Gather the required hardware, lighting, backdrops, etc. that you need for the stream.
 Watch the video below for a complete list of equipment and streaming software you might need.
 See the entire interview here.

-Step 2: Create a website or portfolio to host all your sales and events.
+Step 2: Creating a website to host all your sales and events.

-Step 3: Create a Purplepass account and build your event and live stream tickets.
+Step 3: Creating a Purplepass account for selling tickets.

 Once the event is ready, use Purplepass’ ticket widgets to allow customers to purchase tickets directly on your website, avoiding any redirects or third party sites.
 A simple transaction.